0xNyaku/Athena/README.md

 ### 🔥Athena🔥

-#### Athena is a very powerful TikTok view bot that give 1000 shares in 10sec.
+#### Athena is a very powerful TikTok share bot that give 1000 shares in 10sec.
 #### Do not hesitate to buy the one from [billythegoat356](https://github.com/billythegoat356), it is X20 faster than this one [discord.gg/plague](https://discord.gg/plague)

 ----------------------------------------------------------------------